LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 ### The Octopus Test

-The "Octopus Test" proposed by Bender and Koller is a thought experiment in their paper challenging the idea that AI truly understands language.
+The "Octopus Test" proposed by Bender and Koller[^3] is a thought experiment in their paper challenging the idea that AI truly understands language.
 They imagine an AI trained on all texts about octopuses but lacks data on their jar-opening ability.
 If asked about this, the AI wouldn’t be able to provide a correct answer because it hasn’t been trained on that specific piece of information.

-This experiment highlights the limitations of AI base on LLMs (Large Language Models) and emphasizes that these models don’t truly understand language or have knowledge about the world.
+This experiment highlights the limitations of AI based on LLMs (Large Language Models) and emphasizes that these models don’t truly understand language or have knowledge about the world.
 They can only generate responses based on the patterns they’ve learned from their training data.